 - Entry fees to all museums and cultural sites

-Graduate students enrolled in this course will receive 3 graduate credits from Arcadia University, which credits are transferrable to other colleges or universities with the consent of those institutions.
+Graduate students enrolled in this course will receive 3 graduate credits from Arcadia University, and these credits are transferable to other colleges or universities with the consent of those institutions.
 Undergraduates who enroll will receive 4 credits, and may similarly transfer those credits to other institutions serving as the students’ home schools.
-Graduate students will pay a discounted (by 15%) tuition cost of $2,085 for the 3 credits they receive, for a comprehensive price of $5,685 for the tuition and residency experience combined.
-Undergraduates will pay a discounted (similarly by 15%) tuition cost of $2,780 for a comprehensive price of $6,380.
+Graduate students will pay a discounted (by 15%) tuition cost of $1,800 for the 3 credits they receive, for a comprehensive price of $3,800 for the tuition and residency experience combined.
+Undergraduates will pay a discounted (similarly by 15%) tuition cost of $2,400 for a comprehensive price of $4,400.

-- Transport by private air-conditioned bus upon arrival in Italy directly from Rome’s Fiumicino Airport to the Bed and Breakfast “San Marco” in Umbria on Monday, July 22.
-The bus will make a lunch stop at a major service area on the highway en route to the bed and breakfast (lunch at the student's expense).
+- Transport by private air-conditioned bus upon arrival in Italy directly from Rome’s Fiumicino Airport to the Bed and Breakfast “San Marco” in Umbria on July 8.
+The bus will make a lunch stop at a buffet en route to the bed and breakfast (lunch at the student's expense).
 This will give students adequate time to eat a good lunch and use the facilities.

-- Transport by private van the morning of departure from Umbria directly from the B&B “San Marco” on Friday, August 2, by way of the great hill town Orvieto for a mid-day three-hour stop, to the Hilton Garden Inn Rome Airport for one night’s stay (double occupancy) prior the plane flight home the following morning for those participants not extending their stay abroad beyond the conclusion of the residency.
+- Transport by private van the morning of departure from Umbria directly from the B&B “San Marco” on Saturday, July 18, by way of the great hill town Orvieto for a mid-day four-hour stop, to the Leonardo da Vinci Rome Airport Hotel for a one-night stay (double-occupancy) prior to the plane flight home the following morning for those participants not extending their stay abroad beyond the conclusion of the residency.
 The cost of the one-night hotel stay ($135 plus tax) is the student’s responsibility, although Arcadia will have booked the rooms in advance.
-Complimentary shuttle service will take the group directly from the hotel to the airport the morning of Saturday, August 3, for departure to the U.S. Students wishing to spend several extra days in Italy before returning to the U.S. may make those arrangements through Arcadia University at the time they enroll in the course.
+Complimentary shuttle service will take the group directly from the hotel to the airport the morning of Sunday, July 19, for departure to the U.S. Arcadia students wishing to spend several extra days in Italy before returning to the U.S. may make those arrangements through Arcadia University at the time they enroll in the course.

 - Double-occupancy accommodations with some sharing of bathrooms at the Bed and Breakfast “San Marco,” Montefalco (Umbria), Italy, a comfortable, hospitable, and impeccably maintained cluster of buildings situated in a beautiful farm valley some 20 minutes from Spoleto.

-- Wireless Internet connection (all students will be required to bring a laptop or computer of their choice connectable to the Internet) and photocopying facilities for the exclusive use of the class.
+- Wireless Internet connection (all students will be required to bring a laptop, iPad, or tablet device of their choice connectable to the Internet) and photocopying facilities for the exclusive use of the class.
 A tech expert will meet the group upon our arrival at the B&B to link each participant’s computing device into the high-speed photocopier.
-The B&B also boasts seminar space for class meetings; and outdoor terraces, gazebos, and lawn chairs for study and conversation.
-The B&B is also equipped with a private indoor theater where we will be entertained with some short films culled from a local short-film festival of international repute.
+The B&B also boasts seminar space for class meetings; and outdoor terraces, gazebos, and lawn chairs are available for study and conversation.

-- Virtually all entrance fees for prearranged visits to museums, historic buildings and sites, and other cultural destinations requiring a pass or ticket of admission.
+- All entrance fees for prearranged visits to museums, historic buildings and sites, and other cultural destinations requiring a pass or ticket of admission.
 Also covered are local transportation fees required in Perugia and Orvieto.

 - Each student in the course will be covered at no cost by a University health-care policy covering emergency health needs and disastrous situations.
-For a nominal additional fee of less than $18, students may (and are strongly encouraged to) purchase supplemental coverage that will increase the medical care they are entitled to receive during the stay.
+For a nominal additional fee of $1.60 per day, students may (and are strongly encouraged to) purchase supplemental coverage that will increase the medical care they are entitled to receive during the stay.

 - Transport by private bus to nearby cultural destinations and points of natural and historic interest on the following schedule (weather and other conditions permitting).
 A licensed professional guide will accompany us for all or parts of most of our outings to give us historical background on what we are visiting.